primitivefinance/arbiter/README.md

 # Arbiter (In Progress)

-> A stand-alone Rust program to detect and execute arbitrage events between UniswapV3 and ...
+> A stand-alone Rust program to events on UniswapV3 pools and ...

 ## Motivation: